loilo/node-html-api/README.md

     // If not set or set to `false`, the `default` option is required required?: boolean,

-    // A default value, applying when the according data-* attribute is not set
+    // A default value, applying when the according data-* attribute
-    // If set, the option must not be `required`
+    // is not set.
+If set, the option must not be `required`.
-    // Mandatory if option is not `required` and the `type` is not an array including `null` default?: any
+    // It's mandatory if option is not `required` and the `type` is
+    // not an array including `null`.
+    default?: any
   }
   ```